Average Reading Speed

 How to Read Faster

 How do you improve your average reading speed (without sacrificing comprehension)?

 The most effective way to improve your average reading speed is to do reading fluency training.
 Fluency training speeds up your ability to both decode and retrieve information from memory, RAN (Rapid Automatized Naming).

 A second piece of improving fluency is to strengthen your eye movements (eye training).
 In order to read with skill, your eyes need to move smoothly across the page from left to right (visual tracking).

 So, we should look for a moment at research on eye movements.

 Rayner, in 1997, summarized 25 years of research on eye movements.
 Reading involves eye movements.
 These eye movements are called saccades.
 This is when the eyes are moving rapidly.
 Rapid eye movements and eye-tracking are separated by fixations when the eyes are relatively still.

 Saccade movements typically travel about 6 to 9 letter spaces.
 They are not impacted by the size of the print.
 The complete perceptual span is larger, extending to 14 or 15 letter spaces to the right and 3 to 4 spaces to the left.
 It is the saccade movement to the left combined with the perceptual span length that assures that every letter of every word enters the visual field.

 Understanding this visual span perception span combination leads us to realize that efficient readers do this easily.
 About 10-15% of the time, readers also shift back (known as regression) to look back at the material that has already been read.
-And as the text becomes more difficult, saccade length tends to decrease and regression frequency increases.
+As the text becomes more difficult, saccade length tends to decrease, and regression frequency increases.